timhannifan/remote-research/README.md

 uv run mcp_chatbot.py
 ```

-Sample query: `Search for papers on parallel agents`
+Sample query: Search for papers on parallel agents."

 Then thy the following:
 - @folders